-Introduction to Early Childhood Education (5)
+Intro Early Child Ed (5)

 Explore the foundations of early childhood education.
 Examine theories defining the field, issues and trends, best practices, and program models.
 Observe children, professionals and programs in action.

 Health/Safety/Nutrition (5)

 Develop knowledge and skills to ensure good health, nutrition, and safety of children in group care and education programs.
 Recognize the signs of abuse and neglect, responsibilities for mandated reporting, and available community resources.